aaronjanse/asciidots/readme.md

 ```

 ### Control Flow
-` ~` (tilde) redirects dots going through it horizontally to the upward path if a dot waiting at the bottom has a value *not* equal to than `0`.
+` ~` (tilde) redirects dots going through it horizontally to the upward path if a dot waiting at the bottom has a value *not* equal to `0`.
 Otherwise, the dot continues horizontally.
 If an exclamation point (`!`) is under it, then it redirects the dot upwards only if the value of the dot waiting *is* equal to zero.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;`!` acts like a pipe.
 Special function described above

 This example prompts for a value then prints to the console whether the user provided value is equal to zero: